-After going to the bathroom, ever look back and see what you’re urine looks like?
+After going to the bathroom, ever look back and see what your urine looks like?
 Sure, we’ve all done it from time to time, but what do you do if your urine looks foamy?
 Never thought about it?
 You’re not the only one.

 But, as it turns out, foamy urine is something that we really need to pay attention to.